-When it comes to finding the best cloud storage solution, businesses have more options than ever before.
-One of those options is hybrid cloud storage, in which data is stored on both local and cloud-based servers.
+When it comes to the best cloud storage (opens in new tab), businesses have more options than ever thanks to the growing number of providers ranking among the best cloud storage for business (opens in new tab).
+One option open to businesses is hybrid cloud storage, where data is stored on local and cloud-based servers.

-Hybrid cloud storage has a number of important advantages over either traditional cloud or on-premises storage.
-This storage model can enable businesses to scale their data storage capabilities with ease, increase processing speed for frequently accessed data, and cut down on IT costs.
+Hybrid cloud storage has important advantages over both traditional cloud and on-premises storage (opens in new tab).
+As a combination of cloud storage (opens in new tab) and local storage, it can enable businesses to scale data storage capabilities, increase processing speed for frequently accessed data, and cut down on IT costs.

-So, is hybrid cloud storage right for your business?
-We’ll explain how a hybrid cloud model works and what types of storage situations it is best suited for.
+Is hybrid cloud storage right for your business?
+We explain how a hybrid cloud storage model works in practice, and what types of situation it's best suited to.

 What is hybrid cloud storage?